10up/wp-codeception/README.md

 $ composer install
 ```

-Afterwards you'll have a new 'vendor/' directory within your plugins/wp-codeception directory which contains all the code libraries we're dependant on.
+Afterwards you'll have a new `vendor` directory within your plugins/wp-codeception directory which contains all the code libraries we're dependant on.

 ### Install the test suite